timofonic-git/github-backup/README.md

 	sudo apt-get install haskell-stack

-Then to build and install github-backup:
+Then to build and install github-backup, clone it, cd inside, and run:

-	stack install github-backup
+	stack install

 There is also a Makefile, which uses cabal to build, and installs a man page, bash completion file, etc. This is recommended for use when